 "They're very intuitive," Benson says of dogs.
 "They have the ability to recognize when someone's stressed out."

 But not everyone, including employees, customers and visitors, thinks animals belong in an office or a store.
-Some people are allergic or afraid and might take their business elsewhere.
+Some people are allergic or afraid.
+They might take their business elsewhere.
 So besides paying attention to permission from landlords and laws about having animals where food is being prepared, people need to consider how to accommodate uncomfortable staffers or clients.

-Rodney Alvarez, a human resources executive at Celtra, a video advertising company, says legal issues to consider include making sure the company's insurance covers any incidents like biting, and keeping animals well-behaved so they won't frighten visitors.
+Rodney Alvarez is a human resources executive at Celtra.
+It is a video advertising company.
+He says legal issues to consider include making sure the company's insurance covers any incidents like biting, and keeping animals well-behaved so they won't frighten visitors.
 Some owners say when they interview job candidates, they let them know there are pets around.

 Staffers at Celtra's San Francisco office asked to bring in their pooches.
 Managers decided that was OK at its four offices.
 But, Alvarez says, that is only if every staffer agreed.
 One Boston employee said no. So there are no dogs in that office.